Using occasional labour on construction jobs - your CIS obligations

 In the meantime, you must apply the 30% rate.
 If verification later succeeds at 20% or 0%, you cannot retrospectively change previous payments - the subcontractor reclaims the difference through their tax return.

 Every CIS contractor must verify subcontractors before first payment.
-This applies whether you are a main contractor, principal contractor, or deemed contractor (spending over 3 million per year on construction).
+This applies whether you are a main contractor, principal contractor, or deemed contractor (spending over 3 million pounds on construction operations in any rolling 12-month period).

 The verification requirement is set out in the Finance Act 2004 and CIS Regulations 2005.
 There is no exemption for small contractors or occasional payments.